simgrid/simgrid/examples/README.rst

   - **wifi links**

-    This demonstrates how to declare a wifi link in your platform and how to use it in your simulation.
-The basics is to have a link which sharing policy is set to `WIFI`.
+    This demonstrates how to declare a wifi zone in your platform and how to use it in your simulation.
+For that, you should have a link whose sharing policy is set to `WIFI`.
 Such links can have more than one bandwidth value (separated by commas), corresponding to the several SNR level of your wifi link.